 All municipalities in Serbia have services for the protection of veterans and the disabled that can be contacted by disabled civilian veterans for specific types of assistance.
 In remote rural areas, there are social protection services designed to extend quality assistance in the field of social welfare.
-It is noted that, as soon as the Working Group becomes operational, it will map out all the existing services.
+The existing services will be mapped out in the coming period.

-The Serbian Government are financing NGO project activities (assistance) based on open tendering procedures.
-Through such activities, NGOs will organize training, education, aimed at promotion of men and women capacity building, and at improving the psychological and social situation of disabled war veterans, disabled civilian veterans, etc.
+The Serbian Government are financing NGO project activities and activities of the disabled veterans and civilian war victims associations (assistance) based on open tendering procedures.
+Through such activities, NGOs will organize training, education, aimed at promotion of men and women capacity building, and at improving the psychological and social situation of survivors.

-In the Republic of Serbia, the Strategy for promoting the status of persons with Disabilities 2007-2015 is in force.
-The Strategy recognized their equal rights with those of other disabled persons (the rights of disabled war veterans, peacetime disabled veterans, as well as civilian disabled veterans).
+In the Republic of Serbia, the Strategy for promoting the status of persons with disabilities 2007-2015 is in force.
+The new Strategy has been drafted and is currently in procedure.
+As in the previous one, the status and the rights of disabled veterans and civilian war victims will be equal to those of the other persons with disability.